If you’re considering buying a franchise and want to know your franchise financing options, this article is for you.

 - Alternative Lenders – Alternative loans are a good source of funding for a franchise that’s already been up and running for at least 1 year.
 Alternative lenders are costly, but they work quickly and can help business owners with lower credit scores.

-- Marketplace/P2P Lenders – Peer2Peer and Marketplace loans are a good option for both new and established franchises.
+- Peer to Peer Loans for Business – Peer2Peer and Marketplace loans are a good option for both new and established franchises.
 If you’re trying to start a new franchise, you may be able to get a personal P2P loan.
 Established franchises may be able to get larger marketplace loans.
 Marketplace and P2P lenders can be inexpensive or moderately costly, depending on your credit health.

 - Family and Friends – Don’t forget to ask your loved ones if you can borrow money from them.
 This is often a fast way to raise money, and chances are your family and friends won’t charge you a high interest rate.